Near target band

 Should beginners book a date early to force discipline?

 Only if the date is realistic.
-A too-early booking can create pressure without producing the level change you actually need.
+A too-early booking can create pressure without producing the level change you need.

 Does TEF or TCF usually require more preparation time?